 1) In the case the intervention supports people in establishing new livelihoods activities, you will have to change the indicator to “number or % of targeted [specify: households / businesses] that increased their household income as a result of the provided assistance” – i.e. instead of asking people about the changes in their income from a specific activity, you will enquire about changes in the overall household income (in the case you work with illiterate respondents, the 10 stones will represent the total household income before the intervention).

-2) One of the important benefits of participatory methods (e.g. use of stones) are the way in which the information can be visually displayed and discussed, which helps with triangulation of the data, and improves its accuracy.
+2) One of the important benefits of participatory methods (e.g. use of stones) is the way in which the information can be visually displayed and discussed, which helps with the triangulation of the data, and improves its accuracy.
 Where possible, try to involve various household members in this exercise (e.g. both the husband and the wife), so that they can help verify (and amend) the approximate income changes that are being suggested.

 3) The ’10 stone method’ can also be utilised to provide insights into proportional changes in total household income (to better understand broader household economy trends that may be occurring, and to know if an increase in income from one activity, has resulted in a decline from other activities).
 For this type of assessment, the household is provided with 10 stones and asked to show where the proportion of their total income came from before the intervention commenced (broad categories can be used, e.g. livestock, crops, off-farm income etc), and now, so that some analysis can be done on the changes and proportions of overall household income

-4) Since income measurement is prone to many complications and biases, the indicator does not aim to measure to exact changes in the respondent’s income.
+4) Since income measurement is prone to many complications and biases, the indicator does not aim to measure the exact changes in the respondent’s income.
 That is why it assesses only approximate changes, focusing primarily on whether the pre-defined minimum increase was achieved or not.

 5) When setting the indicator’s target value, be realistic – even 20% increase can be a very good achievement.